Hiswe/gulp-svg-symbols/README.md

 ### transformData

-With the ability to provide custom templates, you also have the ability to configure custom datas.
+With the ability to provide custom templates, you also have the ability to configure custom data.

 ```js
 transformData: function(svg, defaultData, options) {